-NOTE: For applications and further information related to the programs listed above, contact the Stu-dent Services Office, 1901 Smucker Road, Orrville, OH 44667: (216) 684-8900
+NOTE: For applications and further information related to the programs listed below, contact:

+Student Services Office 1901 Smucker Road Orvile, OH 44667 (330) 684-8900

 - Applications may be submitted after the deadline, but aid will be given only as funds permit.
-The Free Application for Federal Student Aid [FAFSA] is the need analysis document preferred by The University of Akron.
-The FAFSA should be filled as soon as possible after January 1 and must be received in our office by April for priority consideration.
+The Free Application for Federal Student Aid FAFSA) is the need analysis document preferred - by The University of Akron. - The FAFSA should be filed as soon as possible after January 1 and must be received in our office by April for priority consideration. - .
 Most scholarships are granted on an annual basis prior to the fall semester.
 However, applications will be accepted for spring semester, funds permitting. - New scholarships and financial aid applications are necessary each year.
-Some financial aid procedures will change for 1997-98.
-This chart has been printed with the best information available at the time of publication.
+Some financial aid procedures will change for 1998-99.
+This chart has been printed with the